browserengineering/book/book/http.md

 to cache the response.

 *Compression:* Add support for HTTP compression.
-In HTTP compression the browser [informs the server][negotiate] that compressed data is acceptable.
+In HTTP compression the browser first [informs the server][negotiate] that compressed data is acceptable.
 Your browser must send the `Accept-Encoding` header with the value `gzip`.
 If the server supports compression, its response will have a `Content-Encoding` header with value `gzip`.
 The body is then